 Yes.
 The APS requires an official academic transcript that indicates the date on which the qualification was completed and the years you were enrolled in the course.
 The APS suggests that you contact the student records department of the university at which you studied to confirm whether transcripts are produced.
 In circumstances where the university does not routinely issue academic transcripts for research degrees, please contact the APS.

 Yes.
 The APS requires that you submit a certified copy of the title page, table of contents and abstract of your thesis/major research project.
 If you do not have a bound copy of your thesis, you may have an electronic copy.
 If you have an electronic copy, you can print the required pages and have those pages certified as a true copy of the original.

 You do not need to have the list of supervisor(s) and examiner(s) certified as a true copy of the original.

 To meet the English language proficiency requirements you must achieve the required minimum scores in one of the following English language tests and meet the requirements for test results specified:

 NOTE: We will only accept test results:

 You must provide a certified copy of a satisfactory and valid result, or arrange for the evidence to be sent directly from the testing centre to the APS.

 If you have completed all your academic training in psychology at a tertiary institution(s) in Australia, New Zealand, Republic of Ireland, United Kingdom, South Africa, Canada or USA where programs are conducted in English, you are exempt from sitting an English language assessment.

-It is important to note however, that the APS reserves the right to ask an applicant to take the Academic IELTS examination if there is uncertainty about their level of English proficiency.
+It is important to note however, that the APS reserves the right to ask an applicant to provide either the Academic IELTS, PTE Academic or TOEFL iBT examination if there is uncertainty about their level of English proficiency.